 What is next for The Working Women’s Club?

 Taking it global.
 I have had amazing feedback, and so I am trying to find ways, whether it is personally or indirectly, to build the community globally.
 As much as I am happy to serve the women of New York, London, Los Angeles or wherever, there are a lot of women looking for support in parts of the world where this shit is really hard.
 However there is a reason why I can’t jump on a plane to Lagos and do an event right now, as much as I would like to.
 I am a baby brand, so it is one step at a time.

 Why not stop at the book?

 The Internet afforded me the opportunity to, at 24, pick up and move my career to another country, whilst maintaining my connections and clients.
-Because of this though the power and value of real life connections is stronger than ever.
-Yes the events are hard to produce but they are so rewarding.
+And though the events are hard to produce, they are seriously so rewarding.
 Women coming together and helping each other out generates warmth and good vibes in the room.
 It is such a positive experience.
 It is one of the most joyful, validating professional things I have ever done.

 How would you describe your style and has New York changed it?

 I have always had a strong sense of personal style, and I suppose it has always been a bit minimal.
 Growing up I felt a bit boring compared to all my friends in London, who are really into fashion.
 I wear a lot of white, black, denim, and I like a clean silhouette.
 There is a sportswear element; growing up on a council estate I always liked a fresh pair of white trainers.
 Practicality is key in this city, as you walk so much.
 People are quite smart and polished here.

 How do you like to switch off from work?